Old Cambrai Cathedral: History

+The foundations of the old cathedral dated back to the fourth century.
+The church was rebuilt by Saint Vaast in the sixth century.

-The first plans for a new cathedral were made after a fire in 1148 destroyed the city's 11th century cathedral (built by bishops Gerard of Florennes and Gerard of Lessines), with the choir only completed around 1251 (when the canons took possession of it) and the cathedral as a whole only consecrated in 1472.
+The first plans for a new cathedral were made after a fire in 1148 destroyed the city's 11th century cathedral (rebuilt by bishops Gerard of Florennes and Gerard of Lessines).
+By the end of the twelfth century, a chapel dedicated to Saint Gangulph was finished and a bronze angel crowned the octagonal stone spire.
+The choir was completed around 1251 (when the canons took possession of it).
+There was a clock in the north transept above the Chapel of Notre-Dame-de-Pitié.
+The cathedral as a whole was consecrated in 1472.

 Known as 'the wonder of the low countries', it measured 131 meters in length and 72 meters wide and its highest spire was 114 meters above ground level.
 Nineteenth century excavations to renew a road along Place Fénelon rediscovered part of its choir.
 That choir is sometimes attributed to Villard de Honnecourt, but the sketch of it in his portfolio is inexact and possibly by another architect.
 Another excavation in 1954, in advance of building work, uncovered the foundations of the south transept and another in the 2000s for the construction of the Lycée Fénelon's gymnasium revealed some buildings from the adjoining archbishop's palace, a golden key and other finds.